shopware/shopware/changelog/_unreleased/2022-05-02-replaced-link-in-payment-warning-to-point-to-payment-settings.md

 author_github: PaddyS
 ---
 # Administration
-* Changed the link `sw-sales-channel-detail-base.html.twig` to longer point to a payment detail page, but to the payment listing instead
+* Changed the link `sw-sales-channel-detail-base.html.twig` to no longer point to a payment detail page, but to the payment listing instead
 * Added method `buildDisabledShippingAlert` in `sw-sales-channel-detail-base/index.js` to properly build the alert for inactive shipping methods